-- Intensive In-home Mental Health and Substance Abuse Treatment Services for Children covered under the HealthCheck "Other Services" benefit. - Child/Adolescent Day Treatment covered under the HealthCheck "Other Services" benefit. - Crisis Intervention benefit The CCS program can coordinate a member's crisis services, but cannot actually provide crisis services. - CSP (Community Support Program) benefit Members may not be enrolled in both CCS and CSP at the same time. - Targeted case management benefit Members may not be enrolled in both CCS and targeted case management at the same time. - Narcotic Treatment benefit (opioid treatment programs) The CCS program covers substance abuse services as defined in the CCS Service Array.
-Substance abuse counseling is covered under CCS Service Array category #13 titled, "Substance Abuse Treatment." - NEMT (Non-emergency Medical Transportation) benefit The CCS program does not cover time spent solely to transport members.
+- Intensive In-home Mental Health and Substance Abuse Treatment Services for Children covered under the HealthCheck "Other Services" benefit - Child/Adolescent Day Treatment covered under the HealthCheck "Other Services" benefit - Crisis Intervention benefit (The CCS program can coordinate a member's crisis services, but cannot actually provide crisis services.) - CSP (Community Support Program) benefit (Members may not be enrolled in both CCS and CSP at the same time.) - Targeted case management benefit (Members may not be enrolled in both CCS and targeted case management at the same time.) - Narcotic Treatment benefit (opioid treatment programs) (The CCS program covers substance abuse services as defined in the CCS Service Array.
+Substance abuse counseling is covered under CCS Service Array category #13 titled, "Substance Abuse Treatment.") - NEMT (Non-emergency Medical Transportation) benefit (The CCS program does not cover time spent solely to transport members.
 Members should use the NEMT benefit for transportation services.
-However, a CCS provider may provide a service covered under the CCS Service Array to a member while traveling with the member. - Services to members residing in Residential Care Centers. - Autism services. - Developmental disability services. - Learning disorder services. - Respite care. - Sheltered workshop. - Job development The CCS program does not cover activities related to finding a member a specific job.
-The CCS program covers employment-related skill training as defined in the CCS Service Array category #9 titled, "Employment-Related Skill Training." - Clubhouses The CCS program does not cover time spent by a member working in a clubhouse.
-The CCS program covers time spent by clubhouse staff in providing psychosocial rehabilitation services, as defined in the CCS Service Array, for members. - Operating While Intoxicated assessments. - Urine analysis and drug screening. - Prescription drug dispensing The CCS program does not cover solely the dispensing of prescription drugs.
-The CCS program covers medication management services as defined in CCS Service Array category #5 titled, "Medication Management." - Detoxification services. - o Medically managed inpatient. - o Medically monitored residential. - o Ambulatory. - Residential intoxication monitoring services. - Medically managed inpatient treatment services. - Case management services provided under DHS 107.32, Wis.
+However, a CCS provider may provide a service covered under the CCS Service Array to a member while traveling with the member.) - Services to members residing in Residential Care Centers - Room and board - Autism services - Developmental disability services - Learning disorder services - Respite care - Sheltered workshop - Job development (The CCS program does not cover activities related to finding a member a specific job.
+The CCS program covers employment-related skill training as defined in the CCS Service Array category #9 titled, "Employment-Related Skill Training.") - Clubhouses (The CCS program does not cover time spent by a member working in a clubhouse.
+The CCS program covers time spent by clubhouse staff in providing psychosocial rehabilitation services, as defined in the CCS Service Array, for members.) - Operating While Intoxicated assessments - Urine analysis and drug screening - Prescription drug dispensing (The CCS program does not cover solely the dispensing of prescription drugs.
+The CCS program covers medication management services as defined in CCS Service Array category #5 titled, "Medication Management.") - Detoxification services - Medically managed inpatient - o Medically monitored residential - o Ambulatory - Residential intoxication monitoring services - Medically managed inpatient treatment services - Case management services provided under Wis.
 Admin.
-Code, by a provider not enrolled in accordance with DHS 105.255, Wis.
+Code § DHS 107.32, by a provider not enrolled in accordance

+- with Wis.
 Admin.
-Code, to provide services.

-- Services provided to a resident of an intermediate care facility, skilled nursing facility or an institution for mental diseases, or to a hospital patient unless the services are performed to prepare the member for discharge from the facility to reside in the community. - Services performed by volunteers, except that out-of-pocket expenses incurred by volunteers in performing services may be covered.
+Code § DHS 105.255, to provide services - Services provided to a resident of an intermediate care facility, skilled nursing facility or an institution for mental diseases, or to a hospital patient unless the services are performed to prepare the member for discharge from the facility to reside in the community - Services performed by volunteers (Out-of-pocket expenses incurred by volunteers in performing services may be covered.
 CCS programs may use volunteers to support the activities of CCS staff.
 Before a volunteer may work independently with a member or family member, the CCS program must conduct a background check on the volunteer.
 Each volunteer must be supervised by a qualified staff member and receive orientation and training.
-See DHS 36.10, Wis.
+See Wis.
 Admin.
-Code, for more information. - Services that are not rehabilitative, including services that are primarily recreation-oriented. - Legal advocacy performed by an attorney or paralegal.
+Code § DHS 36.10, for more information.) - Services that are not rehabilitative, including services that are primarily recreation-oriented - Legal advocacy performed by an attorney or paralegal